phmullins/alfred-workflows/README.md

 ## Introduction

-A collection of all the interesting [Alfred][Alfred] workflows that I have have run across over the years.
+A collection of interesting [Alfred][Alfred] workflows that I have found useful over the years.

 ## Workflows